holtbakk/KQL-AC/README.md

 | where AuthenticationContextClassReferences has "required"
 ```

-3) Obfuscate itentities, shorten date/time column and expand the search to get the Authentication Context.
+3) Obfuscate itentities and shorten date/time column.
+Also expand the search to get the Authentication Context and the Conditional Access status.

 ```kql
 let TimeFrame = 3d;